puddlejumper26/hotel-store/README.md

 - `ng serve`
 - now could check the content under `localhost:4200`

+## 1.2 Final GIF Demo

+## 1.3 Time table for this project
+2020.12.16 | 12:30 - 12: 40 | Received the project file from Svenja, checked and asked whether using Angular is possible
+2020.12.17 | 10:26 | Received the replies from Svenja, Angular is possible
+2020.12.19 | 12:30 - 13:30 | Tried with Vue, and built a simpel local sample, with local CRUD functions
+2020.12.19 | 15:30 - 16:00 | Trying to install the files from api folder, run the npm install, but could not make it work don't know how to use this
+2020.12.19 | 21:30 - 03:00(12.20) | Used the JSON Server and data (please check data.js in the file) to build the app with Angular
+2020.12.21 | 23:00 - 24:00 | Added checkout component and order model, asked pass by solutions for JWT authentications on stackoverflower
+2020.12.22 | 23:30 - 0:30 | Added Order component for admin

 # 2.0 Tech Stack & IDE
 - Angular 10, TS, Bootstrap
 - JSON-Server